Man behind New Year's attack visited New Orleans before, recorded video with smart glasses, FBI says

 Suspect recorded video with smart glasses while plotting attack, the FBI says

 Jabbar had also traveled to New Orleans twice in the months preceding the attack, first in October and again in November.
 On Oct.
 31, Myrthil said Jabbar used glasses from Meta, the parent company of Facebook, to record video as he rode through the French Quarter on a bicycle as “he plotted this hideous attack.”
 He said Jabbar was also in New Orleans on Nov.
-10 and they are seeking more details about that trip.
+10.

 He also wore the glasses capable of livestreaming during the attack, but Myrthil said Jabbar did not activate them.